Amazon's server-to-server header bidding wrapper solution.

 Non-Linear Video Ad

-Video ads that appear along with the video content. (e.g., Overlays, which cover part of the video as it plays.)
+Video ads that appear along with the video content. (for example, Overlays, which cover part of the video as it plays.)

 It is the proverbial “long tail” of publishing.
 When seen in the context of your favorite site or service, these are the pages that are not prominently featured or are deep into the site.
 However these pages still retain a value for the advertiser.